charlesoft/library_management/README.md

 ```

 ### Seed data
 The seed script creates roles, users, 20 books, and example borrowings.
-You can as
+You can add as
 many seed data you prefer.

 Users (password: `password123`):